Azure/ALAR/README.md

-# Azure Linux Auto Recover v2
+# Azure Linux Auto Recover  REDESIGN .
+WORK IN PROGRESS.
+NOT USEABLE AT THE MOMENT!

 The Azure Linux Auto Recover v2 (ALAR) tool is intended to fix the most common boot issues.